 Investors have several options to consider when looking to gain exposure to gold and tap into its diverse potential benefits.
-Understanding the potential advantages and considerations for the different gold investment vehicles – be it ETFs, mutual funds, gold bars and coins or gold mining stocks, can help an investor to determine which option is best suited to their personal investment situation.
+Understanding the potential advantages and considerations for different gold investment vehicles — ETFs, mutual funds, gold bars and coins or gold mining stocks — can help an investor determine which option is best suited to their personal investment situation.

 Gold-Backed ETFs offer investors gold exposure through the many benefits of passive ETF investing, including the access and transparency of intraday trading on national exchanges and lower average expense ratios than those of many of the other options.
 Physically backed gold ETFs, like SPDR’s gold ETFs, provide a cost-effective way to access gold bullion through a historically low-transaction-cost vehicle with low bid-ask spreads and low tracking error1 to the market price of gold.